NT Feed In Tariff Information

 The Northern Territory’s Power And Water Corporation

 Electricity, water, and sewage disposal services in the Northern Territory are provided by the Territory Government owned corporation, Power And Water.
-It is run by very talented people who never confuse the three, so taking a shower in Darwin is not a shocking experience – but always, always check for crocs in the shower cubicle first.
+It is run by very talented people who never confuse the three, so taking a shower in Darwin is not a shocking experience – but don’t forget check for crocs in the shower before you get in.

 To get your quotes, please enter your postcode: